 So that means 200Mn in year 2, 133Mn in year 3, and so on.

 If you do the math it works out to 900Mn + 100Mn issuance at genesis = max supply of 1Bn.

 7/7.
 The secret to Osmosis crypto going interchain: Bridges

 What is the killer feature that centralized exchanges have that DEXs do not?

 It’s that they allow you to trade between layer 1 tokens.

 To offer the same, DEXs need to think about bridges.

 A bridge allows you to lock the token on one chain and then mint its wrapped representation on another.

-This why you might see different prefixes to coins on different ecosystems.
-You might have aBTC, BTCB, wBTC etc.
+This is why you might see different prefixes to coins on different ecosystems.
+You might have aBTC, BTCB, wBTC, etc.

 Osmosis wants to avoid having too many prefixes.